Summary of California’s New Employment Laws for 2020

 All California employers should familiarize themselves with these new laws and take the necessary steps to comply with them.

-If you have questions about any of these developments, please feel free to contact me or any other GBG attorney.
+If you have questions about any of these developments, please feel free to contact me or any GBG attorney.